John Lyons (poet): Painting

-Vibrant colors and dramatic compositions that capture the spirit and vitality of Caribbean culture are hallmarks of Lyons' artistic approach.
-Themes of self-respect, survival, and the intricacies of cultural identity are frequently explored in his work, specially in relation to the African diaspora.
-As a method of self-expression and resistance for Africans who were enslaved and their descendants, he has pointed to Carnival's rebellious attitude as a major influence.

 Lyons has been exhibiting his paintings since the 1960s, and describes his approach to picture making by saying: "I enter into a playful dialogue with the work in which line, shape, texture and vibrant colour are brought together to inhabit a theme usually based on Caribbean folklore and mythology."
 He was a participant in the recent exhibition No Colour Bar: Black British Art in Action 1960–1990 at the Guildhall Art Gallery (10 July 2015 to 24 January 2016), which took inspiration from the radical lives of Guyanese activists Eric and Jessica Huntley and the publishing company they founded, Bogle-L'Ouverture.

 Writing

 Lyons' first book, Lure of the Cascadura was published by Bogle-L'Ouverture Publications in 1989, since when his writing has appeared in many publications, including anthologies for children, and several full collections of poetry.
 His recent book for younger readers, Dancing in the Rain (2015), illustrated by the author himself, was shortlisted for the 2016 Centre for Literacy in Primary Poetry Award (CliPPA), the only award for published poetry for children.
 Described by the judges as "a breath of fresh air", the collection draws inspiration from Lyons' childhood in Trinidad and Tobago, drawing inspiration from the traditions of Carnival and calypso.

 Also an accomplished cook, he combined recipes, verse and illustrations in Cook-up in a Trini Kitchen (Peepal Tree Press, 2009), "a highly original cookbook that can be read in the way you’d read a collection of short stories.
 It’s peppered with anecdotes, and the colourful illustrations are a joy to behold.
 Lyons describes the book as an 'explosion' of his three passions [art, poetry and food]."

 As a poet, Lyons has read his work widely, appearing at festivals within the UK and abroad, and has made a number of broadcasts on radio and television, as well as featuring in audio archives.
 He has participated in many conferences and workshops, nationally and internationally, and over the years has received won many honours and accolades, including in 2003 the Windrush Arts Achiever Award.

-Among several essays he has written for exhibition catalogues, he contributed a much quoted text, "Denzil Forrester's Art in Context" to accompany the 1990–91 Denzil Forrester exhibition Dub Transition: A Decade of Paintings 1980 - 1990.
+Among several essays he has written for exhibition catalogues, he contributed a much quoted text, "Denzil Forrester's Art in Context" to accompany the 1990–91 Denzil Forrester exhibition Dub Transition: A Decade of Paintings 1980 – 1990.